ljk28/milestone-project-1/README.md

 Testimonies of the quality and being able to seamlessly order is what they need.
 The museum manager will be making a call for next day delivery.

 ### User story 3
-A woman wants a selection of fine British biscuits to offer to her daughter and friends when they come round to celebrate the passing of her driving test.
+A mother wants a selection of fine British biscuits to offer to her daughter and friends when they come round to celebrate the passing of her driving test.
 She is looking for an easy to navigate website to check out prices and see the gallery before she comes to pick them up.

 ## User design/experience
 * Ensure all pages include responsive design for all screen sizes
-* use Bootstrap for the order form and buttons on order page
+* Use Bootstrap for the order form and buttons on order page
 * Wireframes for mobile, tablet and desktop!
 ### Colour Palette